 There was nothing, not even breath as I felt hard rock hit my back then chest.
 I rolled over, and more cold water met me.
 I reached out through the water and found nothing but more water.
 I coughed, I tried not to breath, I sank into the cold of now.
 Freefall took me as I went over the first fall, and then another.
 Each fall longer than the last.
 I had no time to steal a breath, and darkness threatened to take me under.

 How long the water had me I cannot say.
 The shock of being attacked was fresh.
 The shock of maiming another human was still fresh.
 What I was, was fresh.

 I did not come here to be hunted or to hunt.
 I had wanted a simple hike and some fishing.
 I felt the cold embrace me though.
 I felt it own me, and try to pull me under.
 But it couldn’t.
 I was not ready.
 I was here to fight.
 I was here to survive.
 All my earlier thoughts had become mundane, all that mattered was now.

 I had dreamed of this moment.
 The moment I would become more then what I was even as everything was stripped away.
 The cold water embraced me, and I knew I had nothing.
 I knew that death was here with me, hiding in the cold.
 The hunters might come after me.
 They might not.
 I could lay here and die.
 I could get up and face death.
 I could find another way.

-There is a possibility of death in every moment, but in this moment I wanted life.
+There is a possibility of death at every moment, but at this moment I wanted life.
 Not in some hot burning way that you read about in books or hear about in movies.
 This was a cold desire for the status quo.
-I wanted to keep on keeping on, and moving or not could decide if that happend.
+I wanted to keep on keeping on, and moving or not could decide if that happened.
 I felt the cold water roll over me, and the hard rocks slip under me.